Barber Salary

 Barber pay methods are largely based on whether you work for someone else or for yourself.

-Self-employed barbers may run their own shops, rent a space in someone else's shop, or perform house calls.
+Self-employed barbers may run their own shops, rent a space from another beauty professional, work from home, or perform house calls.
 When you're self-employed, you have more control over your hours and the types of clients you see, though your paychecks can be less predictable.
 You need to learn to market yourself to bring in more business and ensure you do your self-employment taxes correctly.

 How to Improve Your Barber Salary

-In addition to keeping your resume updated with your continuing education and volunteerism experience, maintain a portfolio of your work.
-A thorough portfolio may help you land a new job if you're searching for higher-paying employment.
+In addition to keeping your resume updated, maintain a portfolio of your work.
+A great portfolio may help you land a new job if you're searching for higher-paying employment.

 As with most industries, the longer you work, the higher your pay may be.
 Time working in the field often factors into opportunities for raises and is usually one thing potential employers look at.

-You could also find unique ways to earn additional money during your off-hours, from doing tasks unrelated to your job like dog walking to creating paid online tutorials for people who want to learn how to best maintain their hair between appointments.
+You could also find unique ways to earn additional money during your off-hours.
+This could be anything from tasks unrelated to barbering, like dog walking, to creating paid online tutorials for people who want to learn how to best maintain their hair between appointments.